The Graveyard Rats

 "The Graveyard Rats" is a horror short story by American writer Henry Kuttner, first published in the magazine Weird Tales in March 1936.

-It was reprinted in The Gruesome Book (1983), edited by Ramsey Campbell; and Weird Tales: Seven Decades of Terror (1997).
-"The Graveyard Rats" was adapted as part of the made-for-cable anthology film Trilogy of Terror II.
-In 2022, the story was also adapted as an episode, directed by Vincenzo Natali, of Guillermo del Toro's Cabinet of Curiosities.
+The tale is about a grave robber who encounters supernaturally large rats underground and becomes buried alive thanks to his greed.
+SF Site calls it "Kuttner's most famous story" in his pulp magazine oeuvre and "a creepy, claustrophobic horror tale quickly become a classic in the genre."
+Prolific horror editor and scholar Stefan Dziemianowicz writes that the story remains "one of the most impressive debuts in horror fiction."

-Plot summary
+Plot

 At Salem, Massachusetts, cemetery caretaker "Old Masson" must deal with a teeming colony of abnormally large rats that are cutting into his grave-robbing profits; the subterranean rodents drag away newly buried corpses from holes gnawed into the coffins.
 One night Masson attempts to rob a grave only to see the corpse pulled into a burrow by a rat.
-In an attempt to retrieve the valuables Masson crawls into the tunnels after the body.
-After a short time he realizes how dangerous his situation is and tries to turn back, being set upon by the rats which he fends off.
-As he climbs back up the tunnel Masson eventually comes face-to-face with a burrowing zombie-like creature, from which he flees down a side tunnel.
-To escape the corpse, he collapses the tunnel behind him.
+In an attempt to retrieve the valuables, Masson crawls into the tunnels after the body.
+After a short time he realizes how dangerous his situation is and tries to turn back, but is set upon by the rats, which he fends off.
+As he climbs back up the tunnel, Masson eventually comes face-to-face with a burrowing zombie-like creature, from which he flees down a side tunnel.
+To escape the undead being, he collapses the tunnel behind him.
 He then finds himself trapped in a coffin which a rat had previously emptied.
-Masson asphyxiates from lack of air as the rats descend upon him.
+Masson, who is a claustrophobe, asphyxiates from lack of air as the rats descend upon him.

+Reprints

+"The Graveyard Rats" became one of the most frequently reprinted stories from Weird Tales.